-1. Use an optionally available AV cable (EMC-7A) to connect it to the TV.
+1. Use the AV cable that comes with the camera to connect it to the TV.

-Making sure that the mark on the AV cable connector is towards the monitor screen side. connect the cable to the camera.
+Making sure that the mark on the AV cable connector is towards the lens side. connect the cable to the camera.

 - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
 Failure to insert the connector fully can result in poor communication or malfunction. - Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration.